 - minimizing any re-traumatization.

 - Trauma Symptoms.
 Trauma symptoms can include both emotional and physical symptoms and can occur over a short period of time or over the course of weeks or even years.
-Emotional symptoms may include denial, anger, sadness, fearfulness, problems focusing, and emotional outbursts.
-Physical symptoms may include increased startle reflex, lethargy, fatigue, poor sleep, racing heartbeat, and anxiety or panic attacks.
+Emotional symptoms may include, but are not limited to, denial, anger, sadness, fearfulness, problems focusing, and emotional outbursts.
+Physical symptoms may include, but are not limited to, increased startle reflex, lethargy, fatigue, poor sleep, racing heartbeat, and anxiety or panic attacks.

 - Treatment Advocate.
-For the purposes of this chapter is used to denote others involved in the care of patients (e.g., significant others, persons of support chosen by the patient, caregivers, family, friends, advocates, etc.).
+For the purposes of this chapter, treatment advocate is used to denote others involved in the care of patients (e.g., significant others, persons of support chosen by the patient, caregivers, family, friends, advocates, etc.).

 - Resilience.
-Resilience is the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress — such as family and relationship problems, serious health problems or workplace and financial stressors.
+Resilience is the process of adapting well in the face of adversity, trauma, tragedy, threats, or significant sources of stress, such as family and relationship problems, serious health problems, or workplace and financial stressors.
 It means "bouncing back" from difficult experiences.
 Research has shown that resilience is ordinary, not extraordinary.
-Being resilient does not mean that a person doesn't experience difficulty or distress.
+Being resilient does not mean that a person does not experience difficulty or distress.
 Emotional pain and sadness are common in people who have suffered major adversity or trauma in their lives.
 In fact, the road to resilience is likely to involve considerable emotional distress.
-Resilience is not a trait that people either have or do not have.
-It involves behaviors, thoughts and actions that can be learned and developed in anyone.
+Resilience is not a trait people either have or do not have.
+It involves behaviors, thoughts, and actions that can be learned and developed in anyone.

 - Mental Health Lead, IHS.
 The IHS Mental Health Lead assists in the implementation of this policy by providing training and technical assistance resources.

 - Area Chief Medical Officer.
-The Area Chief Medical Officer or his/her designee collects copies of IHS policies in his/her respective area, reviews those policies for the compliance with this chapter, and submits findings and/or recommendations to the IHS Mental Health Lead.
+The Area Chief Medical Officer or designee collects copies of IHS policies from their respective area, reviews those policies for the compliance with this chapter, and submits findings and/or recommendations to the IHS Mental Health Lead.

 - Area Behavioral Health Consultant.
-The Area Behavioral Health Consultant or his/her designee is responsible for providing technical assistance and resources related to trauma-informed care.
+The Area Behavioral Health Consultant or designee is responsible for providing technical assistance and resources related to Trauma-Informed Care.

-- Chief Executive Officer.
-The Chief Executive Officer or his/her designee develops local policy to reflect trauma-informed practices outlined in this chapter, leads the multi-disciplinary workgroup tasks, and monitors local implementation and employee training requirements.
+- Area Chief Executive Offices.
+The Area Chief Executive Officer or designee develops local policy to reflect trauma-informed practices outlined in this chapter, leads the multi-disciplinary workgroup tasks, and monitors local implementation and employee training requirements.
 The Chief Executive Officer will identify a lead when relevant.

 - Create a multi-disciplinary trauma workgroup consisting of a core group of staff representing all roles in the organization.